gumaerc-testorg/7.342-fall-2006/content/pages/readings.md

 ### Required Readings

-Chambers, I., D. Colby, M. Robertson, J. Nichols, S. Lee, S. Tweedie, and A. Smith. "[Functional Expression Cloning of Nanog, a Pluripotency Sustaining Factor in Embryonic Stem Cells](http://dx.doi.org/10.1016/S0092-8674(03)00392-1)." _Cell_ 113, no. 5 (2003): 643-655.
+Chambers, I., D. Colby, M. Robertson, J. Nichols, S. Lee, S. Tweedie, and A. Smith. "{{% resource_link "1f6b1983-6f1d-454d-9607-f8cbcdbc6712" "Functional Expression Cloning of Nanog, a Pluripotency Sustaining Factor in Embryonic Stem Cells" %}}." _Cell_ 113, no. 5 (2003): 643-655.

-Wichterle, H., I. Lieberam, J. A. Porter, and T. M. Jessell. "[Directed Differentiation of Embryonic Stem Cells into Motor Neurons](http://dx.doi.org/10.1016/S0092-8674(02)00835-8)." _Cell_ 110, no. 3 (2002): 385-397.
+Wichterle, H., I. Lieberam, J. A. Porter, and T. M. Jessell. "{{% resource_link "fd3aad25-71a8-4984-b356-2a31a475b3b2" "Directed Differentiation of Embryonic Stem Cells into Motor Neurons" %}}." _Cell_ 110, no. 3 (2002): 385-397.

 The first paper describes the identification of the homeodomain protein Nanog as one of the key regulators maintaining pluripotency in embryonic stem cells.
 The second details efforts to drive embryonic stem cells into the neuronal lineage.

 ### Suggested Readings / Bonus Materials

-Cavaleri, Fatima, and Hans R. Schöler. "[Nanog: A New Recruit to the Embryonic Stem Cell Orchestra](http://dx.doi.org/10.1016/S0092-8674(03)00394-5)." _Cell_ 113, no. 5 (2003): 551-552.
+Cavaleri, Fatima, and Hans R. Schöler. "{{% resource_link "0c8dbd86-1377-4d08-99ed-d77c690865fb" "Nanog: A New Recruit to the Embryonic Stem Cell Orchestra" %}}." _Cell_ 113, no. 5 (2003): 551-552.

 Solter, Davor, and John Gearhart.
 "BIOMEDICINE:Enhanced: Putting Stem Cells to Work." _Science_ 283, no. 5407 (1999): 1468-1470.

 Boyer, Laurie A., Divya Mathur, and Rudolf Jaenisch.
 "Molecular Control of Pluripotency." _Current Opinion in Genetics & Development_ 16, no. 5 (2006): 455-462.

 Department of Health and Human Services.
 "Rebuilding the Nervous System with Stem Cells."
-Chapter 8 in [_Stem Cells: Scientific Progress and Future Research Directions_](https://stemcells.nih.gov/info/2001report.htm).
+Chapter 8 in {{% resource_link "9c69fb26-a723-40fe-bf73-3b79ea5c3eae" "_Stem Cells: Scientific Progress and Future Research Directions_" %}}.
 Bethesda, MD: National Institutes of Health, U.S. Department of Health and Human Services, June 2001.

-"[For Stem Cell Experts, Hopes Are Longterm.
-Human Trials Still Years Away in Effort to Cure Paralysis](http://www.sfgate.com/cgi-bin/article.cgi?f=/c/a/2005/09/26/MNG95EU12N1.DTL)." _San Francisco Chronicle_, September 26, 2005.
+"{{% resource_link "1af769fe-26fc-4d73-9a71-bbd3412ca34e" "For Stem Cell Experts, Hopes Are Longterm.
+Human Trials Still Years Away in Effort to Cure Paralysis" %}}." _San Francisco Chronicle_, September 26, 2005.

 {{< tdclose >}}